100+ Tennis Gift Ideas for Players of All Ages & Levels

 Grips & Accessories

-Replacement grips, on the other hand, are thin disposable grips that a player can wrap quickly and easily on top of their overgrip, use a few times, and then replace with a new one.
-If a player always uses replacement grips on top of their overgrip, they’ll likely never need to replace their overgrip.
+On the other hand, overgrips are thin disposable grips that a player can wrap quickly and easily on top of their stock grip, use a few times, and then replace them with a new one.

-Training Equipment Tennis Gifts
+Training Equipment

-- Agility disc cones
+- Agility cones

 - Agility ladders